-All six Breathing Essentials courses have now been published on UDEMY.com Click on this safe link to my general public website to get coupons and one course free
+All five Breathing Essentials courses have now been published on UDEMY.com Click on this safe link to my general public website to get coupons and one course free

 Differential Diagnosis of the Spine

 Dish is a metabolic disease that causes abnormal ossification of the anterior longitudinal ligaments of the spine, related, ligaments, joint capsules, insertions of muscles and tendons and is most prevalent in the thoracic spine.
 It can occur in the peripatellar tendon, Achilles tendon insertion, and the plantar fascia.
 Long flowing bridging type osteophytes are noted on x-ray and these are more prevalent on the right side of the spine than the left due to the presence of the aorta.
 This ossification may bridge but not actually fuse the vertebrae like ankylosing spondylitis and movement can still occur.
 Zygapophyseal joints and disc space is preserved.

 Dish is considered a phenomenon and is generally asymptomatic and does not result in severe disability.
 It is usually discovered on x-ray.
 When it becomes symptomatic it is due to pain, stiffness and decreasing mobility of the spine.